LEGEND2310/SAP_Hack-Happy-Hours-Burn_Rate_Predictor/ML alogs and API/Burnrate API/README.md

 # Burn-Rate_SAP-HACK

+In this project we initially perform a comparitive study on various Machine Learning models and how well they perform on your Dataset.

+After analysing the results we come to know that the top performing models are Linear Regression and XGBoost with R<sup>2</sup>.
+Due to high training times taken by

 To run this model some python packages are required which can be installed using the given requirements.txt file by entering the following command in the terminal:

 ```